 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Alaska Airlines Mileage Plan has long been one of my favorite airline loyalty programs.
-Between excellent elite status benefits, high earning rates for miles flown, and the high value received when you redeem miles; the program has a ton of potential.
-In this guide, we'll cover every aspect of the program: the best ways to earn miles, how to achieve elite status, and we will highlight all the best Alaska Mileage Plan redemption opportunities.
+Still, not all hope is lost.
+Alaska Airlines Mileage Plan remains a solid frequent flyer program.
+In this guide, we'll cover every aspect of the program.
+This includes the best ways to earn miles, how to achieve elite status, and all the best Alaska Mileage Plan redemption opportunities.

 - Overview of Alaska Airlines Mileage Plan

-- Alaska Airlines Mileage Plan Co-Brand Visa Cards
+- Alaska Airlines Mileage Plan co-branded credit cards

-- How to Earn Alaska Mileage Plan Elite Status
+- How To Earn Alaska Airlines Mileage Plan Elite Status

 - Pros/Cons of Alaska Airlines Mileage Plan